 We’ve all made this mistake but I’ll give you a specific example we have found in a specific country.
 I don’t like to paint a broad brush and I don’t want to stereotype, but there are cultural differences that we need to be aware of, not only religious holidays, but in some parts of the world the education system trains them to be creative and in other parts of the world they’re taught to just do the checklist: they do exactly what they’re told to do, don’t take any initiative and we’ve read that in books and then we found out about it ourselves.
 So you have to have this clear when you’re hiring.
 Do you want someone who is creative and is going to think for themselves, or do you want a box checker?
 And both are very valuable, by the way, just make sure you know which one you’re dealing with.

 7. Teach Them to Propose solutions.

-Last but not least — and, by the way, these tips are not only for virtual assistants, you can use these also with your in-house employees —, one thing we’d really like to develop is to teach your virtual staff member to propose solutions.
-When you say “we’ll try this, try that”, try to take a step back and ask them ‘how do you think we should handle this problem?’ and you’ll be amazed at somebody across the world, working through a camera, sharing with you all of the cool things that they can come up with.
-Maybe not all of them will work, but some of them are very good and you may think ‘wait a minute, I would have never thought about that, that’s great!
+Last but not least — and, by the way, these tips are not only for virtual assistants, but you can use these also with your in-house employees —, one thing we’d really like to develop is to teach your virtual staff member to propose solutions.
+When you say, “we’ll try this, try that,” try to take a step back and ask them ‘how do you think we should handle this problem?’ and you’ll be amazed at somebody across the world, working through a camera, sharing with you all of the cool things that they can come up with.
+Maybe not all of them will work, but some of them are very good, and you may think, ‘wait a minute, I would have never thought about that, that’s great!
 We’re going to implement that!’.
-And, again, you’re building trust and boosting the engagement and loyalty by showing that you care and you listen.
-Sometimes just by giving them something that they helped to implement really builds bridges and goes a long way.
+And, again, you’re building trust and boosting engagement and loyalty by showing that you care and you listen.
+Sometimes just giving them something that they helped to implement really builds bridges and goes a long way.